yui-mhcp/siamese_networks/README.md

 - [2] [Medium tutorial for speaker verification with siamese networks](https://medium.com/analytics-vidhya/building-a-speaker-identification-system-from-scratch-with-deep-learning-f4c4aa558a56) : the 1st tutorial I read on siamese networks.
 Its architecture was a 1st base model I improved.
 Clear, practical and with an interesting comparison between a classical classifier and a siamese-based approach.

 Github project :
-- [voicemap project](https://github.com/oscarknagg/voicemap) : github associated with the 2nd tutorial
+- [voicemap project](https://github.com/oscarknagg/voicemap) : github associated with the 2nd tutorial and my 1st inspiration for the `AudioSiamese` model